-While scrubbers offer the potential for lower operating costs by permitting the use of less expensive high-sulfur fuels, capital, installation and operational costs associated with scrubbers must be considered on a vessel-specific basis.
+While scrubbers offer the potential for lower operating costs by permitting the use of less expensive high-sulfur fuels, capital costs, installation cost and operational costs associated with scrubbers must be considered on a vessel-specific basis.
 These costs should be assessed against the alternatives of operating a ship on low-sulfur fuel or an alternative low-sulfur fuel, such as LNG.
-Fuel switching, an operational practice in which higher sulfur fuel is used where permitted and lower sulfur fuel is burned where mandated, has its own complications and risks but should also be considered during an evaluation of fuel compliance options.
-The ABS Fuel Switching Advisory should be referenced for more information on fuel switching operations.
+Fuel switching, an operational practice in which higher sulfur fuel is used where permitted and lower sulfur fuel is used where mandated, has its own complications and risks, but should also be considered during an evaluation of fuel compliance options.
+The ABS Marine Fuel Oil Advisory, 2018 offers guidance for fuel switching operations.

 The operating profile of the ship will often dictate which compliance option offers the best capital expenditure versus operational benefit.
 The total cost of ownership for that particular ship should be determined to help reach the best decision.
 It is the intent of this Advisory to highlight the relevant regulatory and technical issues to assist shipowners and operators in making an informed decision when selecting SOx EGCS technologies as a means to meet SOx emission regulations.
-This Advisory contains three key sections: